IBM/openapi-validator/docs/ibm-cloud-rules.md

   type: 'snake'
 }
 </pre>
-<p>To enforce a different case convention for property names, you'll need to define a new rule within your
+<p>To enforce a different case convention for property names, you'll need to
+<a href="#replace-a-rule-from-ibm-cloudopenapi-ruleset">replace this rule with a new rule within your
-custom ruleset and modify the configuration such that the value of the <code>type</code> field specifies the desired case convention.
+custom ruleset</a> and modify the configuration such that the value of the <code>type</code> field specifies the desired case convention.
 For example, to enforce camel case for property names, the configuration object would look like this:
 <pre>